 For an In-Year admission into any Year Group, the evidence should be submitted with the application.
-Parents must also complete a Devon Common Application Form (eg at www.devon.gov.uk/admissionsonline)
+Parents must also complete a Devon Common Application Form (eg at

 Please read the school admissions policy, including definitions, before completing this form.
 School policies can be found at http://devon.cc/schoolpolicy.
 Not all Devon schools prioritise applications with exceptional social or medical need.